olaaltaslaq/reading-notes/read06.md

 ![html](https://www.kirupa.com/html5/images/script_added.png)

 ### This is Seven data types that are primitives:
-- Boolean. true and false.
+- Boolean: true and false.
-- null.
-A special keyword denoting a null value.
+- null: A special keyword denoting a null value.
 (Because JavaScript is case-sensitive, null is not the same as Null, NULL, or any other variant.)
-- undefined.
-A top-level property whose value is not defined.
+- undefined: A top-level property whose value is not defined.
-- Number.
-An integer or floating point number.
+- Number: An integer or floating point number.
 For example: 42 or 3.14159.
-- BigInt.
-An integer with arbitrary precision.
+- BigInt: An integer with arbitrary precision.
 For example: 9007199254740992n.
-- String.
-A sequence of characters that represent a text value.
+- String: A sequence of characters that represent a text value.
 For example: "Howdy"
-- Symbol (new in ECMAScript 2015).
-A data type whose instances are unique and immutable. and Object
+- Symbol (new in ECMAScript 2015): A data type whose instances are unique and immutable. and Object

 ### **Input form and output**